hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 #.
 If necessary, restart the REST API (see :ref:`start-rest-api-label`).

-.. _configure-tf-settings-ubuntu_label:

-Step 7: Use Sawtooth Commands as a Client
+Step 9: Use Sawtooth Commands as a Client
 =========================================

 Sawtooth includes commands that act as a client application.
 This step describes